BUGSPRAY TREATMENT

 Will they hibernate or perhaps die off during the winter and what are our chances of them returning inside our home again in the Spring?

-Next, you should spot treat all the cracks and crevices of the home with PT-Microcare.
-This treatment will act as a repellent chasing them away but it will also kill any moths that choose to land and stay on a treated surface.
+Next, you should spot treat all the cracks and crevices of the home with FS MP.
+This treatment will kill all stages AND act as a repellent chasing them away.
 Since miller moths like to nest and hibernate in any crack or crevice they can find, treating up into the siding can really help reach spaces the liquid treatments rarely (if ever) cover.

 Lastly, make sure you actually have miller moths!
 We’ve had many customers mistake Meal Moths for Miller Moths so I feel I should point this out just to be sure.
 Review our Meal Moth article to learn more about this pest since they’re so active this time of year too.